vuetifyjs/vuetify/packages/docs/src/pages/en/components/hover.md

 ## Usage

-The `v-hover` component is a wapper that should contain a default scoped slot.
-In order for `v-hover` to work properly, either control the **model-value** prop manually, or bind the **props** object from the scoped slot to the component inside the slot.
+ `v-hover` is a renderless component that uses the default slot to provide scoped access to its internal model; as well as mouse event listeners to modify it.
+To expliclty control the internal state, use the **model-value** property.

 <usage name="v-hover" />